avo-hq/docs/0.1/fields-reference.md

 textarea :body, nullable: true, null_values: ['0', '', 'null', 'nil']
 ```

-## As Link To Resource
+## As link to resource

-Sometimes you may want a field in the table to contain a link to the resource, so that you don't have to scroll to the end of the table to click on the `show` icon.
-This can be achieved using `as_link_to_resource` method, which is available only on index
-and only for `Id`, `Text` and `Gravatar` fields.
+Sometimes, on the **Index** view, you may want a field in the table to be a link to the resource, so that you don't have to scroll to the right to click on the `show` icon.
+You can use `as_link_to_resource` to change a table cell to be a link to that resource.
+You can add this property on `Id`, `Text`, and `Gravatar` fields.

 ```ruby
 # for id field